kedio-labs/olaki/README.md

 Linting and formatting rules are defined in `.eslintrc.json` and `.prettierrc.json`.

 An `.editorconfig` file is also provided for IDEs compatible with that standard.

+### CI / CD

+#### On `push` to any branch

+The following GitHub workflow steps are run:
+- lint
+- build

+#### On PR merge to `main`

+Additional GitHub workflow steps that are run:
+- CodeQL analysis
+- run the app to extract device summaries
+- publish the generated list to the page on GitHub Pages

+#### Cron jobs
+The followin cron jobs are run on the `main` branch:
+- CodeQL analysis once a month
+- full build + deploy once a month, so that even if no commits are pushed the generated list is regularly updated.

 ## License